IgniteTheSpark/gatechain-gitbook-zh/Home/README_EN.md

 # Gate Blockchain Ecosystem

-Gate delivers an L1–L2 architecture combining GateChain (L1) and GateLayer (L2): secure settlement and data availability at the base, paired with high-throughput, low-cost execution on top.
+Gate delivers an L1–L2 architecture combining GateChain (L1) and Gate Layer (L2): secure settlement and data availability at the base, paired with high-throughput, low-cost execution on top.

 ---